mirodoring/Wave-equation/README.md

 2d_wave_equation.py is extending it to the two dimensions

+2d_wave_heterogeneous is again extending it but now to a heterogeneous medium

 <!---
 mirodoring/mirodoring is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.